-- One Piece has "Marriage Proposal" Lola, who asks any man she encounters to marry her only to be rejected.
+- One Piece has "Marriage Proposal" Lola, who casually asks any man she encounters to marry her only to be rejected.
 According to her crew members, she has been rejected 4452 times.
+Not that she minds terribly.
 The zombie created from her shadow also has her proposals constantly rejected by Absalom.

 - Tengen Toppa Gurren Lagann: Initially, Nia rejects Simon's marriage proposal, due to not fully understanding it.
 This is then subverted, as once she learns what Simon really means, she agrees to marry him.

-- In Doctor Doom (2019), Victor proposes to Fruzsina within five minutes of meeting her.
+- In Doctor Doom, Victor proposes to Fruzsina within five minutes of meeting her.
 She replies that she would never even consider marrying him.

 - The Phantom: Diana had to turn down several proposals from various villains and Romantic False Leads before she married Kit.
 She even turned down at least one proposal from Kit, because she'd found out that he'd been unthinkingly assuming she'd be a stay-at-home mom once they married, and she refused to marry him until he updated his thinking.